-We are using the power of the internet and media to enable large-scale impact, one story at a time.
-Inspiration leads to impact, and it happens through YOU!
+We are using the power of the internet and media to enable large-scale impact, through empowering and uplifting stories.

-J&K Chief Justice uses TBI article as example for all concerned districts
+J&K Chief Justice uses our article as example for all concerned districts

 Project Tsangda is an initiative in the Ladakh region to help deal with non-biodegradable waste.
 Our coverage of the story was sent to all concerned districts by the J&K Chief Justice to be followed as an example.
 We are very pleased that this brilliant solution will benefit more people!